TriEmbed/quercus/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

 Help us keep Quercus open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-Instead, we recommend using [Stack Overflow](https://stackoverflow.com/questions/tagged/triembed-quercus) to ask support-related questions.
-When creating a new question on Stack Overflow, make sure to add the `triembed-quercus` tag.

-Stack Overflow is a much better place to ask questions since:

-- there are thousands of people willing to help on Stack Overflow
-- questions and answers stay available for public viewing so your question/answer might help someone else
-- Stack Overflow's voting system assures that the best answers are prominently visible.

-To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

-If you would like to chat about the question in real-time, you can reach out via [our Discord server][discord].
+For the time being, we will answer general support questions that are submitted using the **Support Question** issue template.
+The team reserves the right to alter this method of support as needed.
+Updates will be available here.

+Live realtime chat for support issues is not available at this time.

 ## <a name="issue"></a> Found a Bug?

-If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
+If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository](https://github.com/triembed/quercus).
 Even better, you can [submit a Pull Request](#submit-pr) with a fix.